What Is a System Boiler?

 More space needed than a combi boiler

-While they require less space than a regular boiler, system boilers naturally need more space than a combi boiler due to the external cylinder.
-This can make them difficult to install in smaller homes.
+While they require less space than a regular boiler, system boilers naturally need more space than a combi boiler due to the hot water cylinder, which needs to be considered in smaller homes.

 Busier times may require a little patience